1996ArticlesBreak/Flow 1

 What is an unconscious that no longer does anything but “believe”, rather than produce?
 What are the operations, the artifices that inject the unconscious with “beliefs” that are not even irrational, but on the contrary only too reasonable and consistent with the established order?

-No matter to what extent and in what form ideology surrounds us, schizo-politics has no reason to be succoured by any of it.
+No matter to what extent and in what form ideology surrounds us, schizo-politics has no reason to be appeased by any of it.
 Rather than ask what it means, it is surely better to ask how a belief was put together and how can it be put to use.
-For any theory, any fiction that comes to operate as an overarching doctrine inculcates in its believers a necessity to deny that it was constructed from bits and pieces, that it is a combined formation.
+For any theory, any myth, that comes to operate as an overarching doctrine inculcates in its believers a necessity to deny that it was constructed from bits and pieces, that it is a combined formation.
 Belief isn’t interested in operating upon theory by inserting a desiring-machine, by tapping off part of its flow and using the momentum in another assemblage.
 Belief prefers to be operated upon under anaesthetic.
-It is without curiosity and is always consulting the procedural grand narratives: You must learn the principles in such a constant way that, whenever your desires, appetities and fears awake like barking dogs, the Logos will speak like the voice of the master who silences his dogs with a single cry (Foucault: ibid).
+It is without curiosity and is always consulting the procedural grand narratives: You must learn the principles in such a constant way that, whenever your desires, appetites and fears awake like barking dogs, the Logos will speak like the voice of the master who silences his dogs with a single cry (Foucault: ibid).
 Belief and obedience are in close relationship.
-Following in their footsteps are definitions, manifestos, careers, and ten point programmes.
+Following in their footsteps are dictionary definitions, manifestos, curriculum vitaes, and twenty-one point programmes.
 Measures of confinement that gather dust.

 DISCLAIMER